FIRST AmeriCorps VISTA Member Bios

 Luke Farrell graduated from the University of New Hampshire.
 His career-path searches brought him to the FIRST VISTA program.
 Farrell has a strong desire to help and serve his country and to be in a position to better the lives and opportunities of those less fortunate than he.
 Farrell is proud and excited to be representing FIRST.

 Dustin Maki, VISTA, Memphis, TN

 Dustin Maki has a wide breadth of knowledge and aptitudes in mechanical, electronic, and computer systems.
-He is largely self-taught with concentration in robotics and embedded systems.
+He is largely self-taught with concentrations in robotics and embedded systems.
 He is currently working toward B.S. degrees in Computer Engineering and Engineering Technology.
-As a member of IEEE he works with a team building competition robots, has served as robot chair, and treasurer.
+As a member of the Institute of Electrical and Electronics Engineers (IEEE) he works with a team building competition robots and has served as robot chair and treasurer.
 Maki's work with FIRST began as mentor during quick builds, kickoffs, and summer camps at the University of Memphis.

 Samantha Fleming, VISTA, Richmond, VA

 Samantha Fleming graduated from Virginia Commonwealth University with degrees in anthropology and international studies, and a minor in economics.
 Upon graduating, Fleming began teaching at a subsidized after-school program through a nonprofit called Forward Future Youth Services.
 She became the Director of Operations of this organization.
 In this role, Fleming was able to create after-school activity clubs, a mentoring program, and community outreach programs designed to educate the adult community.